thiblahute/meson-website/Reference-manual.md

     void subdir(dir_name)

-Recurses into the specified subdirectory and executes the `meson.build` file in it.
-Once that is done, it returns and execution continues on the line following this `subdir` command.
+Enters the specified subdirectory and executes the `meson.build` file in it.
+Once that is done, it returns and execution continues on the line following this `subdir()` command.
+Variables defined in that `meson.build` file are then available for use in later parts of the current build file and in all subsequent build files executed with `subdir()`.

+Note that this means that each `meson.build` file in a source tree can and must only be executed once.

 ### subproject